oracle/graal/substratevm/README.md

 native-image --no-fallback Example
 ```
 The native image builder ahead-of-time compiles the `Example` class into a
 standalone executable, `example`, in the current working directory.
-The
-`--no-fallback` option prevents building a "fallback image".
 Run the executable:
 ```
 ./example
 ```